abbycabs/mozsprint-repo-template/README.md

 * Course materials and the platform intuitive to use
 * Clear sense of expertise present in the course materials

-Could it also work as a learning circle?
+It also could work as a learning circle...
 * Activities make sense being done together as group work
-* Possible to imagine a facilitato running this course in-person
+* It is possible to imagine a facilitator running the course in-person

-Take a look at [our current course list](https://learningcircles.p2pu.org/en/courses/) to give you an idea of what learning circle facilitators are currently using as inspirtation.
-There are also course aggregator websites like [class-central](https://www.class-central.com/) and [open culture](http://www.openculture.com/freeonlinecourses) that you should know about too.
+To give you a sense of some of the types of courses we're looking for, our most popular courses that are run as learning circles are: Intro to HTML and CSS; Resume Writing; Beginner's Guide to Academic Writing; Introduction to Computer Science; Finance for Everyone: Smart Tools for Decision-Making; Fundamentals of Public Speaking; The Science of Happiness; Start Writing Fiction; Career Edge: Resume, Networking and Interview Skills; English Now!
+USA Learns; Make a Website.

+(Hint: Not ruby on Rails or VR app Development)

 ## Getting Started

+Take a look at [our current course list](https://learningcircles.p2pu.org/en/courses/) to give you an idea of what learning circle facilitators are currently using.
+I would also recommend taking a peak through course aggregator websites like [class-central](https://www.class-central.com/) and [open culture](http://www.openculture.com/freeonlinecourses) to get a sense of what is out there already.

-Tell us what you are looking at - open a new github issue and say what topic area you are looking into
+Tell us what you are looking at - open a new github issue and say what topic area you are looking into.

 ### Tech info for adding a course